Jim Sensenbrenner: Early life, education, and early political career

 Sensenbrenner was born in Chicago, Illinois.
 His great-grandfather, Frank J. Sensenbrenner, was involved in the early marketing of Kotex sanitary napkin and served as the second president of Kimberly-Clark.
 His grandfather, John S. Sensenbrenner, also spent his entire career working for Kimberly-Clark.
-Sensenbrenner was raised in Shorewood, Wisconsin, and attended the private Milwaukee Country Day School, from which he graduated in 1961.
+Sensenbrenner was raised in Shorewood, Wisconsin, and attended the private Milwaukee Country Day School in Whitefish Bay, from which he graduated in 1961.
 He matriculated at Stanford University, graduating with a B.A. in political science in 1965.
 He received a Juris Doctor degree from the University of Wisconsin Law School in 1968.
 Sensenbrenner served as staff assistant to California U.S. Congressman J. Arthur Younger and Wisconsin State Senator Jerris Leonard.

-Wisconsin legislature
+Wisconsin legislature (1969–1979)

 Sensenbrenner was elected to the Wisconsin State Assembly in 1968, the same year he graduated from law school.
 He served in the State Assembly until 1975, and in the Wisconsin State Senate from 1975 to early 1979.

-U.S. House of Representatives
+U.S. House of Representatives (1970–2021)

 Elections

 When 9th District Congressman Bob Kasten vacated his seat to run for governor in 1978, Sensenbrenner ran in the election to succeed him in what was then the 9th District, which covered most of Milwaukee's northern and western suburbs.
-He defeating his primary opponent, State Assemblywoman Susan Engeleiter, by 589 votes with a plurality of 43%.
+He defeated his primary opponent, State Assemblywoman Susan Engeleiter, by 589 votes with a plurality of 43%.
 He defeated Democratic lawyer Matt Flynn in November 1978 with 61% and was reelected 20 more times with no substantive opposition, sometimes running unopposed in what has long been the most Republican district in Wisconsin.
 His district was renumbered as the 5th after the 2000 census, when Wisconsin lost a district.
 He never won re-election with less than 62% of the vote.
 In fact, his worst two re-elections were in 2004, when he defeated UW-Milwaukee professor Bryan Kennedy with 67% of the vote, and in 2006 defeated him in a rematch with 62%.

 On September 4, 2019, he announced that he would not seek a 22nd term in office and would retire from Congress at the conclusion of the 116th Congress.